-Windows Defender acts as the first line of defense against any sort of malware, spyware infections that might have affected your computer.
+Windows Defender acts as the first line of defense against any malware, spyware infections that might have affected your computer.
 Microsoft provides this free anti-malware program to customers using Windows 10/8/7/Vista.
 It allows end-users to schedule a scan or manually run a quick, full or custom scan.

 However, sometimes, a user may experience issues enabling Windows Defender application in Windows.
 He may find that his Windows Defender is turned off or not working.
-Alos, if your Windows Defender disables itself automatically – every time your start your Windows computer, or at any time randomly when you are working on your PC, here are a few things you may want to investigate.
+Also, if your Windows Defender disables itself automatically – every time you start your Windows computer, or at any time randomly when you are working on your PC, here are a few things you may want to investigate.

 Windows Defender is turned off or not working